MIC-DKFZ/nnDetection/README.md

 ### Label Format
 Labels are encoded with two files per case: one nifty file which contains the instance segmentation and one json file which includes the "meta" information of each instance.
-The nifty file hould contain all annotated instances where each instance has a unique number and are in consecutive order (e.g. 0 ALWAYS refers to background, 1 refers to the first instance, 2 refers to the second instance ...)
+The nifty file should contain all annotated instances where each instance has a unique number and are in consecutive order (e.g. 0 ALWAYS refers to background, 1 refers to the first instance, 2 refers to the second instance ...)
 `case[XXXX].json` label files need to provide the class of every instance in the segmentation.
 In this example the first isntance is assigned to class `0` and the second instance is assigned to class `1`:
 ```json
 {